This video workshop is focused on the complex invoicing scenarios that arise with construction accounting in Quickbooks.

 - How long is it going to last?
 Because that can have a big impact as you move through the life of the job if it’s a long-term job.
 We’re going to, in the future, going to be talking about income recognition issues, but knowing how long it’s intended to last is a good measuring stick or a place to jump off from on the invoicing side.

-- Is it a fixed price job or a time and materials job or some combination of the two?
+- Is it a fixed-price job or a time and materials job, or some combination of the two?
 Lots of times, jobs start out as fixed-price jobs but then allowances come into the picture (we’ve had a session on handling allowances).
-Sometimes change orders come into the picture, or it might be a straight time and materials job where everything comes through at us invoiced line by line.
+Sometimes, change orders come into the picture, or it might be a straight time and materials job where everything comes through at us invoiced line by line.

 - Is there an estimate that needs to get entered into QuickBooks?
 If you’ve got an outside estimating package, do we need to get that estimate inside QuickBooks so that we can convert that and go through the process of getting it into an invoice?

+- What are the provisions of the contract?
+If you’re going to be the person involved in getting those invoices out, you need to know what are the key points where the invoicing needs to be done - and what are the payment terms?
+So, when to invoice?
+You know, there are a lot of different points in time that we can create invoices in the system.
+And the first one I’d like to talk about is this.
 I have run into clients in the past that they’re just so happy that they got the $250,000 contract, so they go out, and they want to put it on the books so that they don’t forget that it’s out there.
 Of course, I would imagine that if you had contracts of that size, it would be relatively hard to forget that they were there.
 The problem that happens is that when you’re invoicing right upfront, you’re recognizing income in the system that should not be recognized.
-Now, if you go through and do some special adjustments you can always back that out, but typically we don’t want to see that full contract go in on the front end when that contract is signed.
-You can get some pretty strange-looking numbers when you start recognizing income with no related expenses. - Will there be a deposit?
-And how is the deposit going to be handled?
-There are 3 standard ways of handling customer deposits, and of course, I have my favorites.
-But everyone has their own way of thinking about it, and ways that they prefer to do things.
-So if you’re going to have a deposit, how are we going to be handling it?…
+Now, if you go through and do some special adjustments, you can always back that out, but typically, we don’t want to see that full contract go in on the front end when that contract is signed.
+You can get some pretty strange-looking numbers when you start recognizing income with no related expenses.